Place in the Old Testament

-Did Nebuchadnezzar conquer Jerusalem in the 3rd year of Jehoiakim's reign (Dan 1:1) or the fourth year (Jer 25:1)?
+Did Nebuchadnezzar conquer Jerusalem in the third year of Jehoiakim's reign (Dan 1:1) or the fourth year (Jer 25:1)?
 The difference is due to the different ways of counting the years of the reigning kings between Egypt and Babylon.
-The Babylonian scribes used a system of counting which reckoned the year in which the king ascended the throne as the "year of accession to the kingdom", or "the beginning of his reign", lasting from his accession until the next New Year's Day.
+The Babylonian scribes used a system of counting which reckoned the year in which the king ascended the throne as the 'year of accession to the kingdom', or 'the beginning of his reign', lasting from his accession until the next New Year's Day.
 This was followed by the first and second years etc..
 The scribes in Palestine used the method of the Egyptians which reckoned the year the king started reigning as the first year.
-Therefore the 4th year of Jer 25:1 is the 3rd year of Dan 1:1 (605 BC).
+Therefore the fourth year of Jer 25:1 is the third year of Dan 1:1 (605 BC).

 |Jeremiah (Jerusalem / Egypt)